Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Fumio Hiai, P\'eter Vrana, Andreas Winter, Hao-Chung Heng, Min-Hsiu Hsieh, Marco Tomamichel, J\'ozsef Pitrik and D\'aniel Virosztek for discussions.
 This work was partially funded by the JSPS grant no.~JP16K00012 (TO), by the National Research, Development and Innovation Office of Hungary via the research grants K124152, KH129601, the Quantum Technology National Excellence Program, Project Nr.~2017-1.2.1-NKP-2017-00001, and by a Bolyai J\'anos Fellowship of the Hungarian Academy of Sciences (MM).
+We are grateful to anonymous referees for their comments that helped to improve the presentation of our results, and particularly indebted to one of the referees for pointing out that our main result for constant composition codes can also be used to determine the strong converse exponent with cost constraint.